 The first woman to summit Mount Everest from both sides (within a year), Ellen Miller possesses a seemingly superhuman level of fitness and an almost supernatural can-do spirit—but thanks to her Mountain Divas program, mere mortals can channel her magic.
 Miller’s coaching sessions help participants prep for any special race or adventure they’re eying, be it running a first 5k or tackling an 8,000-meter peak.
 Just want some fairy dust sprinkled on your workouts?
-Show up for her Outdoor Interval or Outdoor Endurance workout classes at the Vail Vitality Center (vailvitalitycenter.com; $35 daily fee for nonmembers, 970-476-7960).
+Show up on Tuesdays (7:15-8:30 a.m.) for her Outdoor Interval or Outdoor Endurance workout classes at the Vail Athletic Club (vailathleticclub.com, 970-476-7960).
 The inspiring outings whisk runners up Vail Mountain’s trail network on Tuesday and Thursday mornings to unlock potential they never knew they had.

 Scoring: One point per Miller-led workout

 Farm the Markets